bioinformatics-ua/dicoogle-learning-pack/_docs/configuring.md

   <h5>Breaking changes in Dicoogle 3</h5>
   <ul>
     <li>Starting from Dicoogle 3.0.0, creating new users should be done with the POST method instead of PUT.</li>
-    <li>Also from Dicoogle 3.0.0 on, bugs were fixed and the actions performed in these endpoints are reflected in the _users.xml_ configuration file and, thus, persisted.</li>
+    <li>In future versions, bugs were fixed and the actions performed in these endpoints will be reflected in the _users.xml_ configuration file and, thus, persisted.</li>
   </ul>
 </div>